-Executive Oversight: Chief Operating Officer Board Oversight: Performance, Compensation, and Talent Management Committee Category: Operational Strategic Goal(s): Organizational Excellence - Cultivate a risk-intelligent and innovative culture through our team and processes Functional Objective : To successfully attract, engage, develop, and retain a diverse, and qualified workforce.
-Risk Statement: Inability to recruit and retain a diverse and qualified workforce compromises the ability to meet business objectives.
-Risk Analysis: At the end of FY 22-23, CalPERS' organizational turnover rate was 16.2 percent which is an increase of just over four percent year-over-year.
-Team members transferring to other state departments, leaving state service and retirements continue to drive this risk, with the loss of institutional knowledge as the primary risk.
+Executive Oversight: Chief Operating Officer Board Oversight: Performance, Compensation, and Talent Management Committee Category: Operational Strategic Goal(s): Organizational Excellence - Cultivate a diverse, risk-intelligent, and innovative culture through our team and processes Functional Objective : To successfully attract, engage, develop, and retain a diverse, and qualified workforce Risk Statement: Inability to recruit and retain a diverse and qualified workforce compromises the ability to meet business objectives Risk Analysis: Team members transferring to other state departments, leaving state service and retirements continue to drive this risk, with the loss of institutional knowledge as the primary risk.
 Team leaders need continuous support so they can understand various recruitment strategies to improve their chances of getting a broader, more diverse candidate pool from which they can hire.
 They need ongoing assistance to support their ability to retain these team members.
-CalPERS is actively investing in team members' professional growth to maintain continuity in the workforce and mitigate talent risks, including ongoing knowledge transfer activities that support retention and employee development.
+CalPERS actively invests in team members' professional growth and enhances inclusiveness in the work environment.
+These investments will maintain continuity in the workforce and mitigate talent risks, including ongoing knowledge transfer activities that support retention and employee development.
 The lack of an end-to-end or otherwise integrated human resources (HR) system creates manual workload and data gaps between existing solutions and workforce data sets.
 Although these gaps and lack of automation have been identified and are being addressed through a system upgrade project, they represent risk to the organization due to the lag in reporting for timely decision-making related to all aspects of the CalPERS workforce and ongoing operational inefficiencies in routine HR work.
-Decidual Bick
+Rating: Medium Impact, Medium Probability Risk Trend: ↓ Decreasing